Muhammad-Ali-Khan9/tesseract_in_threejs/README.md

 - Colors: Modify the material colors (cyan `0x00ffff`, magenta `0xff00ff`)
 - Camera position: Adjust `camera.position.set()` values
 - Cube size: Change the `size` variable

-## License

-This project is open source and available for personal and educational use.